MonitorControl/MonitorControl/README.md

 Current state:

 - [x] Make the app compile without complaints on ARM, fix the OSD.Framework problem.
-- [x] Figure out how to do M1 DDC control in 100% Swift (MonitorControl seems to avoid.
-C :))
+- [x] Figure out how to do M1 DDC control in 100% Swift (MonitorControl seems to avoid C :))
 - [x] Make it work with a single external display config on M1.
 - [x] Make DDC writes work on M1 - results in a fundamentally working app on M1. **MILESTONE ACHIEVED**
 - [ ] Make DDC read work on M1 (to set up initial brightness and volume on app start).